ShimmerNZ/MagicBand/README.md

 	MISO 		12 - Yellow
 	SCK 		13 - Orange

-I had problems with the TPL5110 whereby when you pressed the button it would rapidly blink, this was resolved after placing a 22uf cap across the VIN/DRV pins
+I had problems with the TPL5110 whereby when you pressed the button it would rapidly blink, this was resolved after placing a 22uf cap across the VIN/DRV pins.
+(Not required if replacing with the adafruit power button mentioned earlier)

-Tag
-Card UID: C9 FB 87 59

-Card
-Card UID: 9E 13 64 31